What is a reverse takeover and how does it work?

 The shell company that is taken over during a reverse IPO might have active lawsuits against it or have debts.
 It will be the responsibility of the private company to take on these liabilities and ensure they are resolved.

 A high profile example of a reverse takeover would be when Warren Buffet took his investment firm Berkshire Hathaway public.
 Buffet bought the textile manufacturing company, Berkshire Hathaway, in 1965 but later liquidated the company’s textile offering and merged it with his insurance empire.
 He took his holding company public through one of the most famous reverse takeovers in history.

 Another well-known example is Burger King’s reverse merger in 2012, in which Justice Holdings – a publicly-traded shell company – absorbed Burger King.
 This happened just 18 months after the fast food chain went private after being bought out by 3G Capital in 2010.
 The deal between Justice Holdings and 3G Capital made Burger King a public company again.

 How to trade reverse takeovers

 There are several ways to trade reverse takeovers.
 The main one is through trading on shares, which is slightly different to investing in them, because you don’t own them outright.
 Instead, you are speculating on the direction in which the shares will move.
 If you go long, you expect the price to rise; if you go short, you expect the price to fall.
-With IG, you can trade shares during a reverse takeover through a contract for difference (CFD).
+There are two ways to trade shares during a reverse takeover – through a contract for difference (CFD).

 If you decide to trade a reverse takeover with a CFD, you’ll also take advantage of leverage.
 This means you put down a small deposit – known as margin – to get full market exposure.
 However, you should bear in mind that since leverage amplifies your market exposure, you have the opportunity for greater profit – or greater loss – than your original deposit.
 This is because your profit or loss is based on the full size of your position.